TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          Exactly like "date" above.
-See the PHP manual (strftime) for the codes, or datatype "strftime-conf".
+See the PHP manual (strftime) for the codes, or data type "strftime-conf".

-         This formatting is useful if the locale is set in advance in the CONFIG-object.
-See this.
+         This formatting is useful if the locale is set in advance in the CONFIG object.
+See there.

          Properties:

-         **.charset** : Can be set to the charset of the output string if you need to convert it to renderCharset.
+         **.charset:** Can be set to the charset of the output string if you need to convert it to renderCharset.
 Default is to take the intelligently guessed charset from
          TYPO3\CMS\Core\Charset\CharsetConverter (t3lib\_cs).

-         **.GMT** : If set, the PHP function gmstrftime() will be used instead of strftime().
+         **.GMT:** If set, the PHP function gmstrftime() will be used instead of strftime().